ceenguyen05/CS3354Project/2_data_collection/README2.txt

 Overview:
 This module provides a script to populate your Firebase Firestore database with sample data.
 This sample data is used for testing and to demonstrate the AI-powered matching functionality by providing volunteer profiles and disaster aid requests.
+This is are 2_data_collection

 Prerequisites:
   1. Firebase Credentials:
      - Download your Firebase service account key JSON file.
-     - Rename it to "serviceAccountKey.json" and place it in the 1_code/ directory.
+     - Rename it to "serviceAccountKey.json" and place it in the one_code/ directory.
      - (This file is excluded from Git via .gitignore.)
   2. Environment Setup:
-     - Run "make setup" to create the virtual environment (located at 1_code/venv/) and install all dependencies from 1_code/requirements.txt.
+     - Run "make setup" to create the virtual environment (located at one_code/venv/) and install all dependencies from one_code/requirements.txt.

 Populating the Database:
 To seed the Firestore database with sample data, run: